Municipal Code Violations in Los Angeles, California

 However, local government bodies, including cities and counties are also able to pass laws which may result in criminal punishments and misdemeanor convictions.
 (Government Code section 23152 and Penal Cod section 19.)
-A misdemeanor may only be punished by incarceration in a county jail, never in a state prison, and never for longer than 364 days.
+A misdemeanor may only be punished by incarceration in county jail, never in state prison, and never for longer than 364 days.
 These city and county laws are commonly codified in Municipal (city) and County codes.

 A municipal code misdemeanor is exactly like a state law misdemeanor in that a conviction of a municipal code misdemeanor will be logged as a criminal conviction on your permanent criminal record and may subject you to common criminal law sanctions like summary probation and fines.

 Fortunately, the vast majority of municipal code violations may also be charged as infractions, so judges frequently reduce municipal code misdemeanors to their corresponding infractions.
 An infraction is a crime which can only be punished by a fine not to exceed $250.

 What Are Some Examples?

 In every city and county in California have such misdemeanors, it is impossible to provide an inclusive list, however, you will find that municipal codes frequently control and criminalize things like: